 The required disclosure for the practice is shown below in bold text.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

 All GP Practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Ilkley & Wharfedale Medical Practice in the last financial year was £56,959 before tax and National Insurance.
-This is for two full time GPs and two part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Ilkley & Wharfedale Medical Practice in the last financial year was £56,073 before tax and National Insurance.
+This is for two full time GPs and three part time GPs who worked in the practice for more than six months.